ITC-NRS

 I am a Geographer with a PhD in Geography from the University of Leeds, UK.
-Currently, I am the professor in Spatial Agriculture and Food Security at the Faculty of Geo-Information Science and Earth Observation (ITC) of the University of Twente, the Netherlands.
-I am also head of the Natural Resources Department in ITC.
+Currently, I am a professor in Spatial Agriculture and Food Security at the Faculty of Geo-Information Science and Earth Observation (ITC) of the University of Twente, the Netherlands.

 My academic work uses Earth observation and spatial information for improved food security.
 The unprecedented availability data allows us to generate new research questions and ideas about the sustainable use of resources for food production, and the resilience of food systems.
 It also supports the generation of information and datasets that provide more insightful and actionable information about current and future food systems, and I have been active in developing and supporting such open access datasets and models.